camunda/camunda-docs/docs/components/experimental/rpa/rpa-integration-with-camunda.md

 ---
-id: rpa-integration-with-camunda
+id: rpa-integration
-title: RPA integration with Camunda
+title: RPA integration
 description: "Learn how Camunda enables orchestration of simple robotic process automation (RPA) tasks within Camunda 8 based on the RPA Framework."
 ---

 Camunda enables orchestration of simple **robotic process automation (RPA)** tasks within Camunda 8 based on the [RPA Framework](https://rpaframework.org/).
-The RPA integration consists of two primary components: RPA runtime and the Camunda Desktop Modeler plugin.
+The RPA integration consists of two primary components: RPA runtime and the [Camunda Desktop Modeler](/components/modeler/about-modeler.md) plugin.

 ## RPA runtime

-The RPA runtime facilitates the execution of your RPA scripts and is suitable for both local testing and script execution from your Camunda SaaS cluster.
+The RPA runtime facilitates the execution of your RPA scripts and is suitable for both local testing and script execution from your Camunda SaaS [cluster](//guides/create-cluster.md).

 - **For a full development setup**: Visit the [Camunda Prototype RPA Worker GitHub repository](https://github.com/camunda/rpa-runtime).
 - **For a Windows setup without Python**: Take the following steps:
   1. Download the [RPA runner repository](https://github.com/camunda/rpa-runtime/archive/refs/heads/main.zip) from GitHub.
   2. Unzip the file and navigate to the `rpa-runtime-main` repository folder.
   3. Execute `setup.ps1` using PowerShell.
 If permission issues arise, alter your Execution Policy with the command `Set-ExecutionPolicy RemoteSigned`.
   4. Enter your credentials into the .env file.
 Refer to [the documentation on how to create credentials](/components/console/manage-clusters/manage-api-clients.md#create-a-client).
   5. Start the RPA worker locally by running `start.ps1` in PowerShell.
 To stop the worker, close the PowerShell terminal.

 ### Directories